 While smartphones pack tons of features, there’s often one or two crucial ones that don’t make the cut.
 If you’re a business user, chances are that you care about having more than one SIM slot in your phone.
 Most of us can’t use our U.S. carrier/SIM in another country without getting charged exorbitant roaming fees.
 Some of the best smartphones do come with multiple SIM slots, but it’s too far and few between.
+If you’re looking for a case for your phone and don’t care about style, check out the world’s ugliest cell phone case ever.

 There hasn’t yet really been a solution to this.
 Users have to replace their U.S. SIM card for a foreign one when they get to the destination, or pick up another device.
 Fortunately, there’s one a company out there that is trying to help – Krimston.
 It has built a case, called the Krimston TWO, that appends another SIM slot to your phone.
 It also serves as an external battery.
 Pretty neat!